Cover expenses when you lose your income

 The eligibility criteria may change based on the insurer you choose to work with but, these are generally the non-negotiable details.

-What does Salary protection cover?
+What specifically does Income protection cover?

 It covers you if you become temporarily or permanently disabled or if you’re unable to work as a result of a disease or illness.